syncfusion-content/wpf-docs/wpf/Maps/Zooming-and-Panning.md

 # Zooming and Panning

-The Zooming and Panning feature of the Map control allows you to zoom in and out and navigate the map.
+The Zooming and Panning feature of the Maps control allows you to zoom in and out and navigate the map.

 ## Zooming

 The zooming feature enables you to zoom in and out of the map to show in-depth information.
-It is controlled by the ZoomLevel property of the map.
+It is controlled by the [`ZoomLevel`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.SfMap~ZoomLevel.html) property of the map.
 When the zoom level of the Map control is increased, the map is zoomed in.
 When the zoom level is decreased, then the map is zoomed out.

 ### Properties Related to Zooming